 The aesthetic gain of having all the tiles in your bathroom match each other far out ways any cost implication, especially if you are unable to find even a close match to the existing tiles.

-Would we suggest you reuse ceramic tiles?
+Would we suggest you reuse ceramic tiles and keep your existing bathroom tiles?

 In our opinion, the choice to reuse ceramic tiles is more suited to the DIYER that has a lots of time in their hands.
 The work of slowly removing the tiles and cleaning them is laborious and you certainly don’t want to be paying a tradesman for this.
 You can take your time cleaning the tiles and ensure they’re all suitably cleaned for refitting.
 As this situation shows, we have done this under exceptional circumstances but it’s not something we would suggest is suitable for everyone.